elizrgrs/elizrgrs.github.io/README.md

 Find me on the airwaves on Saturday afternoons 4-5pm PST at [KSPC 88.7 Claremont](https://kspc.org/), where I co-host Wizards.fm with my fellow mage DJ NO. Listen in and say hi in the spinitron chat!

 #### Listening
-I primarily listen to music on [Tidal](https://tidal.com/), [Nina Protocol](https://www.ninaprotocol.com/), and my CD player bc spotify sux!
-Mandatory plug to [United Musicians and Allied Workers](https://weareumaw.org/).
+I primarily listen to music on [Tidal](https://tidal.com/) and [Nina Protocol](https://www.ninaprotocol.com/), and collect CDs for at home listening!
+Mandatory plug to [United Musicians and Allied Workers](https://weareumaw.org/) who are doing great work.

 I also enjoy fun streaming statistics.
 Let's be friends on [Last.fm](https://www.last.fm/user/altostratus_)